How To Keep Your Child Motivated When Studying: 11 Tips For Parents

 If your child is stressed, he or she might find it difficult to study, or even find the motivation to get started in the first place.
 Help your child relieve stress by spending time with him or her and encouraging conversations about thoughts and feelings.

 Make sure your child has enough time each evening to de-stress.
-Discuss activities to do during study breaks or after homework is complete that can help lower stress, such as:
+Discuss activities to do during study breaks or after doing their homework is complete that can help lower stress, such as:

 - Going for a walk